kubernetes-retired/kubefed/docs/userguide.md

 All prior instructions referred to the deployment and use of a cluster-scoped federation control plane.
 It is also possible to deploy a namespace-scoped control plane.
-In this mode of operation, federation controllers will target resources in a single namespace on both host and member clusters.
+In this mode of operation, kubefed controllers will target resources in a single namespace on both host and member clusters.
 This may be desirable when experimenting with federation on a production cluster.